mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-properties.md

 ### 2.3 Event Handlers {#event-handlers}

-**Event Handlers** section allows you to override the app-wide event handlers in the **App Settings** and to set workflow-specific event handlers that will be triggered when the workflow or its activities goes through the transitions which warrant those workflow events.
+**Event Handlers** section allows you to override the app-wide event handlers in the **App Settings** and to set workflow-specific event handlers that will be triggered when the workflow or its activities go through the transitions which warrant those workflow events.
 For more information on app-wide event handlers, see the [Events Handlers](/refguide/app-settings/#event-handlers) section in *App Settings*.

+An event handler has the following configuration:

+* **Name** – describes the event handler
+* **Documentation** – provides more information regarding the usage of the event handler
+* **When** – allows you to select the [workflow event types](/refguide/workflow-events/#workflow-event-types), for which the handler should be triggered
+* **Microflow** – allows you to select a microflow that should be triggered for each of the above selected workflow event types

+For more information on workflow events, see [Workflow Events](/refguide/workflow-events/).

 {{% alert color="info"%}}
 You can define multiple workflow-specific event handlers.
-Even if a single event handler is defined for a specific workflow definition we will consider that it overrides all available app-wide event handlers for the workflow instances belonging to that definition.
+Even if a single event handler is defined for a specific workflow definition, it overrides all available app-wide event handlers for the workflow instances belonging to that definition.
 {{% /alert %}}

-### 2.4 Events (Deprecated) {#events}
+### 2.4 ⚠ Events (Deprecated) {#events}

+{{% alert color="warning" %}}
+⚠ State-change events are deprecated and replaced with the new [event handlers](#event-handlers) above that also contain events for state changes.
+It is suggested to migrate the microflows to the new event handlers.
+{{% /alert %}}

 **Events** section properties allow you to override app-wide events in the **App Settings** and to set a workflow-specific microflow that will be triggered on a state change of the current workflow and its user tasks.
 For more information on app-wide events, see the [Events](/refguide/app-settings/#events) section in *App Settings*.